 If your teen has an affluent friend, give them vocabulary to gracefully decline an event that might break the bank.
 “I’d rather do something else,” or “That’s not how I want to spend my allowance.”
 Both acceptable and truthful ways to avoid overly expensive outings, suggests Gresham.

 “It’s important to have discussions with your kids about respecting what their friends can afford.
-To be sensitive, everyone may need to opt for less-expensive activities,” she says.
+To be sensitive, there are times when your teenager may need to opt for less-expensive activities,” she says.

-If your teen generously wants to foot the bill for a less fortunate friend, acknowledge their kindness.
+If your teenager generously wants to foot the bill for a less fortunate friend, acknowledge their kindness.
 But then offer to help negotiate what may be a sticky situation, suggests Kobliner.

-“If it is an activity that is expensive and you, as parents, want to help out your child’s friend, make sure to do so in a low-key way that gets the friend’s parents’ sign-off,” she says.
+“If it’s an activity that is expensive and you, as parents, want to help out your child’s friend, make sure to do so in a low-key way that gets the friend’s parents’ sign-off,” she says.
 “Otherwise your kind gesture might be misinterpreted as being pushy—or worse, insulting.”